tier4/nebula/docs/integration_guide.md

 ## Implementation details

 The `nebula_sample` package provides a template implementation.
-Its source files contain comments and TODOs throughout to guide you through the implementation.
+Its source files contain comments and concise `Implement:` markers in key stubs to guide implementation.

 Some examples might not be relevant for your sensor, e.g. calibration handling.
 Implement only what is necessary for your sensor.